geudde/attic-chest/pages/03.season-2/16.meeting-28/09.attic-chest/docs.md

 But should this pleasing prospect fail
 Should “Hope but tell a flattering tale”
 And I no more around your Chest
-Impatience in your looks exprest
+Impatience in your looks expressed
 Shall see you watch your Classic Box
 Till Ellen’s hand my store unlocks
 Still I may hope in grief or glee